matosmatheus7/DataEngineering-Challenge/README.md

 ### Transformation
 My primary task in the ETL process is to perform a series of transformations on the data to meet the specific requirements of the challenge.
 The first step is to **unpivot the months columns**, which involves converting the data from a wide format to a long format.
 This makes it easier to analyze and manipulate the data.
 In addition to the unpivot operation, there may be other minor operations required to adapt the data to meet the challenge requirements.
 For example, I may need to perform data type conversions, remove or rename columns, or handle missing or null values.

 During these transformation steps, I also create a **validation task**, to ensure data consistency by checking the total value from the pivote tables that were extracted with the values from the transformed data frames.
+If data is not valid the data is not loaded.
 By performing these transformations and validations, we can ensure that the data is in the correct format and meets the requirements of the challenge.

 ### Load